mbeddr/mps-platform-docs/src/doc/docs/reference/gitignore.md

 - infrastructure
 ---

 More than one correct *\.gitignore* file exists for MPS.
-It's recommended to ignore generated files but there can also be cases where you can't execute your generated files, so you have to add them to version control and check the difference manually.
+It's recommended to ignore generated files, but there can also be cases where you can't execute your generated files, so you have to add them to version control and check the difference manually.
-This isn't a complete list.

 ## Generated Files (MPS)